lawrennd/old_talks/_posts/2003-6-20-bayesian-processing-of-cdna-microarray-images.md

 ---
-:bibtex_key: Lawrence:sussex03
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Bayesian Processing of cDNA Microarray Images
+title: Bayesian Processing of cDNA Microarray Images
-:abstract: Gene expression levels are obtained from microarray experiments through the extraction of pixel intensities from a scanned image of the slide.
+abstract: Gene expression levels are obtained from microarray experiments through the extraction of pixel intensities from a scanned image of the slide.
 It is widely acknowledged that variabilities can occur in expression levels extracted from the same images by different users with the same software packages.
 These inconsistencies